- Unofficial transcript, personal statement and application due by 1st Monday in February

 - Your academic transcripts.

-Work may be submitted in its original form, online with a provided URL, or on a CD/DVD in pdf format (not in it's native application).
+Work may be submitted in its original form, online with a provided URL, or via a shared CMU Box folder.

 - Include 10-15 examples of your best work from a variety of media.
 Any medium is acceptable, but variety is important.

 - Include your name and a brief description of each piece.

 - Include a sketchbook if you have one.
 The sketchbook can count only as one piece.

 Note - Faculty conduct portfolio reviews without students present.
 Be sure your work can be interpreted in your absence.